diogovalentte/mantium/README.md

 # Mantium

-Mantium is a dashboard for tracking from multiple source sites, like [Mangadex](mangadex.org) and [ComicK](comick.io).
+Mantium is a dashboard for tracking mangas from multiple source sites, like [Mangadex](https://mangadex.org) and [ComicK](https://comick.io).
 This project doesn't download the chapter images, it downloads the manga metadata (name, URL, cover, etc.) and chapter metadata (number, name, URL), and shows them in the dashboard, where you manage the mangas you're tracking.
 It also has links to the mangas and chapters.

-- This project currently can track mangas on: [Mangadex](mangadex.org), [ComicK](comick.io), and [MangaHub](mangahub.io).
+- This project currently can track mangas on [Mangadex](https://mangadex.org), [ComicK](https://comick.io), and [MangaHub](https://mangahub.io).

+The basic workflow is:

+1. You find an interesting manga on a site.
+2. Add it to Mantium, set its status (reading, dropped, etc.), and the last chapter you read.
+Now you see the manga in the dashboard.
+3. You configure Mantium to periodically (like every 30 minutes) get the metadata of all your mangas from the source sites, like new cover images or the newly released chapter.
+You also configure it to notify you when a new chapter is released.
+4. After getting notified that a new chapter has been released, you read it and set in Mantium that the last chapter you read is the last released chapter.
+5. That's how you track a manga in Mantium.

 ![image](https://github.com/diogovalentte/mantium/assets/49578155/69e5d417-e3c8-4a4e-9613-b47eff54ecce)